North West Tasmania's Leading Physiotherapy Clinic

-What is Exercise Physiology?
+What is an Exercise Physiologist (EP)?

 Both Exercise Physiologists at Coastal Physio are qualified as Pilates instructors and run group classes along with individual sessions.

 The Value of Exercise Physiology